 What Is Mediterranean Street Food?
 A Guide to NYC’s Favorite Flavors

-In New York City, Mediterranean cuisine has become one of the most popular fast-casual dining options — and for good reason.
+Mediterranean cuisine has become one of the most popular fast-casual dining options — and for good reason.
 It’s bold, fresh, customizable, and deeply rooted in centuries of culinary tradition.

 But what exactly is Mediterranean street food?
 And why has it become such a staple in NYC?